linkl1nk/3D_plot_tool/README.md

-0.2 is the latest version. support math constant input. this project will keep updating.
+3D_plot_tool is the latest version. this project will keep updating.